ssenmosip/mosip-temp-documentation/Guidelines-for-Adding-Centers,-Machine-Devices.md

 1. **Cr_by**: <username> ideally name of the admin
 1. **cr_dtimes**: now()
 <br>**Note**: A Registration Center is needed to be created in all the languages supported by the country.
 This is currently configured as Primary – French and Secondary – Arabic.
 For this, create the same registration twice.
 One with language code as **fra** for French and one with language code as **ara** for Arabic.
 Center ID should be same for both the records as both the records are for one center only.<br>
-2. Create a Machine:
+### 2.2 Create a Machine:
-a.
-Machine ID: This should be a 5-digit ID and Ideally should be in an incremental sequence for each machine added.
+1. Machine ID: This should be a 5-digit ID and Ideally should be in an incremental sequence for each machine added.
 The sequence should start from 10000.
 Keeping length other than 5 digits will fail validations as the same Machine ID is used to generate the Request ID(Registration ID)
-b.
-Machine Name: Machine Host name
+1. Machine Name: Machine Host name
-c.
-Machine Mac-Address: Machine’s Mac-Address
+1. Machine Mac-Address: Machine’s Mac-Address
-d.
-Serial Number: <Random Number>
+1. Serial Number: <Random Number>
-e.
-IP Address: Leave it blank
+1. IP Address: Leave it blank
-f.
-Mspecid: 1001.
+1. Mspecid: 1001.
 These values come from a Machine Spec table.
 Putting any value other than these will throw an error
-g.
-Lang_code: eng
+1. Lang_code: eng
-h.
-Is_active: True
+1. Is_active: True
-i.	cr_by: <username> ideally name of the admin
+1. cr_by: <username> ideally name of the admin
-j.	cr_dtimes: now()
+1. cr_dtimes: now()
 3. Create a User
 a.
 Create a User in LDAP (User ID/Password)
 b.
 Create a User in DB